Automation and Robotics, Manufacturing Technologies, AAS

 Program Outcomes

-Students completing this emphasis will:
+Students completing the degree will:

 PSLO1: Students will operate equipment and tools used in manufacturing processes.
 Students will read and interpret technical prints for the diagnostic and troubleshooting of components and production systems.